RamanGodun/State-symmetric-blueprint-mono-repo/ADR/ADR-001-State-symmetric-architecture.md

 ## 7. 📌 Summary

-The **State-Symmetric** architecture style keeps the benefits of state-agnosticism but avoids its pitfalls.
+> State-Symmetric is a **lighter, DX-focused evolution** of state-agnostic approach.
+It keeps the benefits of state-agnosticism but avoids its pitfalls.

-> State-Symmetric is a **lighter, DX-focused evolution** of state-agnostic: same structure, shared logic, fewer abstractions.

-It delivers a **balanced architecture**:
+It delivers a **balanced Clean architecture with**:

 - 💡 **Reusable logic and UI**
 - ⚡ **High productivity** for teams in critical phases
-- 📈 **Scalability & clean maintenance** via architecture
+- 📈 **Scalability & flexibility**
 - 🤝 **Much improved developer experience**

-🟢 The result: 90%+ code reuse with minimal overhead, fast onboarding, and nice DX — a golden mean between state-agnostic benefits (business effectiveness) and engineering pragmatism (developer experience).
+🟢 **Result:** 90%+ code reuse with low overhead, fast onboarding, and nice DX — a golden mean between state-agnostic approach with its benefits and engineering pragmatism, developer experience.